RuedigerMoeller/remoting-benchmarks/README.md

 Reasons are practical (all of those changes can be reverted by overloading/configuring kontraktor to obtain raw throughput of 3.01-3.14):

 * remotecalls now contain their call arguments serialized (downside: slower encoding, upside: can use "routing remote actors" which route remotecalls without having knowledge of the classes passed through [no downtime when updating a distributed system])
 * switched from fixed-sized/block-if-full queues to dynamically growing unbounded queues.
-Bounded queues of a performance advantage however with larger distributed systems a queue overflow easily messes up the whole system by blocking a random actor thread, so the unbounded queues are more foolproof and require less tuning and testing.
+Bounded queues offer a performance advantage however with larger distributed systems a queue overflow easily messes up the whole system by blocking a random actor thread, so the unbounded queues are more foolproof and require less tuning and testing.